What should I do if my goods are faulty?

 We are always willing to provide information regarding fees which may be charged on agreements with Excel-A-Rate Ltd. We will charge an administration fee when we arrange your facility.
 This fee varies depending on the complexity of each transaction.
 More complex deals will attract a higher fee to reflect the extra work involved.
 Our sales team will be very happy to explain the fees applicable to your specific facility.
 There are also post-contractual fees which are noted in the 'Key Information' section of your agreement.
 These fees relate to issues such as unpaid rental payments, cancelled direct debit mandates etc. If you would like any further information, please contact us.

 How can I change my address details?

 To change or amend your address, please call our Customer Services Team.
 Please note we can only take address changes from a Director or Company Secretary in the case of a limited company or the Proprietor (sole traders) or Partner (Partnerships) unless you have provided us with the identity of an authorised person to act on your behalf.
-You can advise us in writing to: Excel-A-Rate Business Services Ltd and/or Excel A Rate Business Cash Ltd, Customer Services Team, Prospect House, 389-391 Ainsworth Road, Radcliffe, Manchester M26 4HN.
+You can advise us in writing to: Excel-A-Rate Business Services Ltd, Customer Services Team, Prospect House, 389-391 Ainsworth Road, Radcliffe, Manchester M26 4HN.
 You can also fax a request to 0161 724 2468.
 Please note that we will need your request to be made using your company's official headed paper which shows the new address, followed by an authorised signature.

 How do I change my bank details?